Manual API

 Example solution to over-ride predicted house load

-One common feedback is there is no mechanism in Predbat to alter the predicted house load, for example ignoring the effects of extra washing load in the past, or to take account of planned extra load such as cooking a big Sunday dinner.
+Prior to the addition of select.predbat_manual_load_adjust a common feedback was that there was no mechanism in Predbat to alter the predicted house load, for example ignoring the effects of extra washing load in the past, or to take account of planned extra load such as cooking a big Sunday dinner.

 The Predbat manual API provides a mechanism to meet this need by setting an export (or import) rates override.